Go Out to Eat: Asheville's Hottest Patios

 We feel we need to give the Mellow Mushroom its own patio shoutout--it received the second highest number of votes from fans and it gets extra points for style!
 Decorated with bowling balls, a pretty psychedelic sculpture that was once Ronald McDonald and plenty of other conversation pieces, it's the perfect place to do some people-watching as you bite into a fresh slice of pizza.

 When it comes to places for people-watching, the Universal Joint in West Asheville, Tupelo Honey Cafe's downtown location and the restaurants around Pack Square--including Posana, Rhubarb, the Noodle Shop and Bomba--are all wonderful as well.
-And the French Broad Chocolate Lounge has added park-side patio seating--new for this season!
+And the French Broad Chocolate Lounge has added park-side patio seating!

 For diners seeking a table further from the activity of downtown streets, courtyard dining can be ideal.
 Creperie Bouchon on Lexington Avenue serves up decadent crepes, mussels, poutine and other Parisian-inspired fare.
 In fact, both the creperie and it's big sister restaurant, Bouchon, have pleasant patio areas, perfect for relaxing with a glass of wine and some good friends.